bt7s7k7/UCPeM/README.md

 ## Config
 A project contains an `ucpem_config` file, defining default imports, resources and their dependencies.

+Lines starting with `#` are comments, and are ignored by the parser.

 To specify default imports write:
 ```xml
 "default"